Dinizia excelsa

 Dinizia excelsa is a South American canopy-emergent tropical rainforest tree species in the family Fabaceae, native to primarily Brazil and Guyana.

-The tallest tree in the Amazon rainforest is a Dinizia excelsa.
+The tallest tree in the Amazon rainforest is a specimen of Dinizia excelsa.

 Names

 In Portuguese it is known as angelim vermelho (lit. "red angelim"), angelim, angelim pedra (also the name for Hymenolobium excelsum), and paricá; sometimes also angelim falso, faveira, faveira dura, faveira ferro or faveiro do grande.
 In Trio it is called awaraimë.
 In Wapisiana it is called parakwa.

 Description

 It is the tallest-growing species in the pea family, Fabaceae and one of the tallest tropical tree species in any family, reaching 60 m and taller.
 The unarmed trunk is cylindrical, the bole of larger specimens 15–22.5 m, up to 3 m in diameter at soil level.
 The DBH of mature specimens is typically between 80 and 200 cm, moderately to strongly buttressed, the buttresses to 4–5 m tall.

 The heartwood is reddish brown with a slightly paler sapwood.
 The wood is durable and difficult to work with due to its density and irregular grain.
 The wood gives off a very strong and foul odor, which can persist for years, especially after rain.
 The smell is often compared to 'cat urine' or 'smelly feet'.
 This is due to the presence of butyric acid in the wood, and this greatly reduces the number of applications for which the wood can be used.

 Its fruits consist of large, flat and woody legume pods, which contains several seeds.
 The pods/fruits are dispersed by wind.
 The seeds are secondarily dispersed by rodents or other mammals.
 The seeds are also eaten a lot by macaws and other parrot species.